wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

                         the y-coordinate of the centroid of the best-fit ellipse of the Trace.
 Required.

-                      - `“a”`: Value is the ellipse axis ‘a’ (Double, units: micrometer).
+                      - `“a”`: Value is the ellipse axis ‘a’ which is the full width major axis (Double, units: micrometer).
 Required.

-                      - `“b”`: Value is the ellipse axis ‘b’ (Double, units: micrometer).
+                      - `“b”`: Value is the ellipse axis ‘b’ which is the full width minor axis (Double, units: micrometer).
 Required.

                       - `“rot”`: Value is the ellipse axis rotation (Double,